ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

     \end{aligned}
     $$
     where $[\cdot]$ indicates rounding to integer, and $k$ is a normalization constant.
--   Determining a "good" value for $k$ is critical!
+-   Determining an optimal value for $k$ is crucial!

 # Determination of $k$